shashwat-singh-dev/netflix-sql-project/README.md

 - Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
 - Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+---

+Author - Shashwat Singh
+---
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

+Thank you for your support, and I look forward to connecting with you!